 Outside of these books, only two passages mention a “lasting ordinance.”
 In 2 Chronicles 2:4 a lasting ordinance is made concerning moving the tabernacle worship to the Jewish temple in Jerusalem.
 Then, in Ezekiel 46:14 a lasting ordinance is given related to a future temple prophesied by the prophet Ezekiel (usually called the Millennial Temple).

 As these passages note, the idea of a lasting ordinance indicated an ongoing law, but it was not always intended to be eternal.
-In addition, the lasting ordinances of the Bible are related to the tabernacle, temple, and worship practices of the Jewish people.
-The first and perhaps most well-known of these practices was the Passover, the lasting ordinance that marked the new beginning for the Jewish people.
+In addition, the lasting ordinances of the Bible are related to the tabernacle, temple, and worship practices of the children of Israel.
+The first and perhaps most well-known of these practices was the Passover, the lasting ordinance that marked the new beginning for the Israelites.
 All of these lasting ordinances were commanded by God to the people of God as ways to obey and honor Him.